Kiwi fruits are low in calories and contain lots of nutrients and fiber. But are they safe for dogs to eat? Read on to find out more.

 Kiwi isn’t toxic for dogs and is generally safe for them to eat in small amounts.
 In fact, kiwi fruit may offer certain health benefits.

+Kiwi contains a range of healthy properties that may be beneficial to dogs.
 Some examples of kiwi’s potential nutritional benefits include:

 - Packed with Vitamin C. A cup of kiwi fruit provides humans with 273% of their daily recommended intake of Vitamin C!
 Dogs produce Vitamin C naturally, so it’s less common for them to have deficiencies.
 But getting a little extra from a kiwi is no bad thing.
 Clinical observations suggest that stressed dogs can deplete their supplies of Vitamin C more quickly, so kiwi may be helpful if you’ve rehomed an anxious rescue dog.